nhtaylor/data-mining-course/README.md

-# data-mining-course
+# Data Mining Course

-This repository will house the code and data from my Fall 2017 course in Data Mining.
+This repo will house the code I made for my Data Mining in the Social Sciences course from Fall 2017.
+Ben Goodrich taught this course as part of the QMSS program at Columbia University.
+These were my early days in R, so forgive the code.

+Assignment 1:

+Assignment 2:

+Assignment 3:

+Assignment 4:

+Assignment 5: